 It was Sunday, the second day of deer camp.
-My daughter and I were in the stand together for the second morning in a row.
-We sat quietly, eyes and ears straining for signs of life.
+My daughter and I sat quietly in the stand for the second morning in a row, eyes and ears straining for signs of life.

 Not the second day.
 A record number of deer spotted the first day had us on edge, expecting the same or better.
 They never showed, however.
 Not once before sunset.